zer2/fantasy-basketball-optimizer/about/turnovers.md

 Let's say a team has a significant advantage across all categories except turnovers, for which they have a significant disadvantage.
 One would expect that investing in turnovers would become less likely to translate to more category wins, since the investment would only matter if an opponent had an anomolously bad week for turnovers.
 However, the other counting statistics would also become less rewarding to invest in, since those investments would only matter if an opponent had an anomolously good week for that category.
 Ultimately, all of the counting statistics would be less rewarding to invest in.
 So why single out turnovers?

 ### 2B.
 Modeling the problem mathematically

+The intuition built in the previous section can be expounded on with mathematical analysis

 #### Defining optimal weights